Reasons for hope: the drugs, tests and tactics that may conquer coronavirus

 REMDESIVIR – GILEAD SCIENCES

 Antiviral drug, originally developed to combat RNA viruses including respiratory syncytial virus.
-At least 13 trials underway in China, Europe and the United States with preliminary results from two Chinese trials expected as soon as April 2020.
+At least 13 trials underway in China, Europe and the United States with preliminary results expected as soon as May 2020.
 A February assessment by the WHO flagged this candidate as the most promising for battling COVID-19.

 CAVEATS: Initial data are expected to come from studies of patients with relatively severe COVID-19.
 Because antivirals work best when patients are healthier, those results may show limited effectiveness.